 - a.
-Where insurance liabilities are discounted using an asset book yield and debt security investments backing those liabilities are reported at fair value but are expected to be held to maturity.
-Liabilities discounted using an asset book yield include life liabilities under Japanese GAAP Plus and FAS 97/FAS 120 liabilities under US GAAP/SAP Plus. - Where insurance liabilities are undiscounted and fixed income investments backing those liabilities are reported at fair value but are expected to be held to maturity.
-Undiscounted liabilities include short duration non-life liabilities under US GAAP Plus. - 785.
+Where insurance liabilities are discounted using an asset book yield and debt security investments backing those liabilities are reported at fair value but are expected to be held to maturity. - b.
+Where insurance liabilities are undiscounted and fixed income investments backing those liabilities are reported at fair value but are expected to be held to maturity. - 729.
 Additional specific criteria ('AOCI Adjustment Operational Criteria') are as follows: - a.
-IAIGs applying the AOCI adjustment to assets backing life liabilities, as specified in paragraph 784 a. must meet all of the following operational criteria: - i.
-The IAIG maintains Asset/Liability Management Policies that provide for specific identification and duration matching of asset/liability portfolios; - ii.
-The IAIG maintains systems and processes to evaluate the effectiveness of duration matching including independent verification, regular tests and reporting to the Board of Directors; - iii.
+IAIGs applying the AOCI adjustment to assets backing life liabilities, as specified in paragraph 7288 a. must meet all of the following operational criteria: - i.
+The IAIG maintains asset/liability management policies that provide for specific identification and duration matching of asset/liability portfolios; - The IAIG maintains systems and processes to evaluate the effectiveness of duration matching including independent verification, regular tests and reporting to the Board of Directors; - iii.
 Evaluation of the effectiveness of duration matching should include the following test which must be met in order for assets to be included in the AOCI adjustment: